Chapter 11: Adaptive Granularity Governance: The Khan Microservice Pattern - Origin, Metrics, and Maturity Model

 4. How do we balance team autonomy vs system performance?
 (Pure guesswork)

-11.1.3 The Birth of the Adaptive Granularity Strategy
+11.1.3 The Birth of Adaptive Granularity Governance: The Khan Microservice Pattern

 Over the next 18 months (2018-2019), I led a systematic research effort: